 - Meaningful inclusion on the committee of persons who have experienced homelessness.
 This means that at least one-third of Advisory Committee members will have experienced homelessness or will have been within the preceding three years a resident of a HtH property. - Meaningful inclusion on the committee of persons representative of racial and ethnic communities that are demographically disproportionately represented among persons experiencing chronic homelessness in King County.
 This means that at least half of Advisory Committee members' identity or experience will allow them to credibly represent the perspective of a racial-ethnic community, gender identity, or experiential community147 that disproportionately experiences homelessness. - Meaningful inclusion of residents of cities with populations greater than 60,000 persons.
-This means that at least two such residents will serve as members of the Advisory Committee. - Meaningful inclusion of residents of unincorporated areas of King County.
+This means that at least two such residents will serve as members of the Advisory Committee, prioritizing residents of those cities with populations greater than 60,000 persons that did not separately impose at the city level the sales tax authority under RCW 82.14.530. - Meaningful inclusion of residents of unincorporated areas of King County.
 This means that at least two such residents will serve as members of the Advisory Committee.
 148

-Committee members will also represent diverse geographic regions across King County, including rural and urban areas and north, east, south, and central regions of King County, with no more than one-fourth of the total membership from a single jurisdiction.
+Committee members will also represent diverse geographic regions across King County, including rural and urban areas and north, east, south, and central regions of King County.
 To achieve and maintain this diverse representation, and to promote regional coordination, the Executive will recruit members from the following populations or organizations: